emdupre/bayes-ca/README.md

 # Bayes-CA

-Code for Bayesian Changepoint Analysis, with applications to fMRI data.
+Code for Bayesian Changepoint Analysis, intended for applications to fMRI data.
+Note that the current code requires low-dimensional data ; for real data applications, we assume that this decomposition has been handled separately.

 ## Recommended environment